threeme3/usdx/README.md

 Below the layout with components marked in red that needs to be changed; gray components must be installed and blank components may be omitted and some must be remove (see above):
 ![layout](layout.png)

-Below the wires that needs to be installed on the bottom PCB; a circle indicates that the component pin is disconnected from the PCB pad and directly wired to another pad (the wire may be fed through the PCB hole or wired on the top side):
+Below the wires that needs to be installed on the bottom PCB.
+Note that a circle represents resistor R50/R52 that is in series with the wire and the pad at which the circle is drawn (the resistor is no longer connected to its original neighbour pad and its probably the best to place this wiring and resistor at the components side):
 ![pcb](pcb.png)